Enjoy this Easter Egg Hunt with free printable clues as an indoor scavenger hunt that can be used in any home!

 These are a great non-candy option & a super inexpensive way to include things in your Egg Hunt too.
 Or tuck the coupons into your child’s Easter basket — from you or from The Bunny 😉

-Where Can You Hide the Easter Eggs & Clues?
+Where Can You Hide Easter Eggs and Clues Inside?

 You can see from the descriptions that the Egg Clues can be hidden in plain sight or you can make it tough for your kids and really hide them!